satoshiware/microbank/wsl/README.md

 # WSL Micro Node
 The Windows Subsystem for Linux (WSL) lets developers run a GNU/Linux environment, including most command-line tools, utilities, and applications directly on Windows!
 However, the environment is not very secure and could pose risks building a network on top of it.
-Therefore, it is highly recommended to only implement a WSL node for limited purposes and to take additional measures to secure funds (i.e. store large amounts offline; e.g Satoshi Savings Card) and secure the connection to the network: only operate with one outbound node connection and take the security of the Windows OS seriously.<br/><br/>
+Therefore, it is highly recommended to only implement a WSL node for limited purposes and to take additional measures to secure funds (i.e. store large amounts offline; e.g Satoshi Savings Card) and secure the connection to the network: highly recommended only operate with one outbound node connection and take the security of the Windows OS seriously.<br/><br/>

 To make your WSL node experience more successful, make sure to turn off automatic updates (prevent windows from rebooting unknowingly).
 Also, disable sleep/hibernation mode.
-Even though there are workarounds, the most straight forward way to keep your WSL instance alive is to always leave the WSL terminal window open.<br/><br/>
+Even though there are workarounds, the most straightforward way to keep your WSL instance alive is to always leave the WSL terminal window open.<br/><br/>

 Note: If you haven't discovered the new "Windows Terminal" software readily available for download.
 Check it out before you get started (optional).